okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/rl-dashboard/index.md

 ## About the rate limit dashboard

-The dashboard enables you to view an endpoint, the current rate limit for each endpoint, and utilization of the  endpoint over a period of time in the Admin Console.
-You can select the endpoint of interest and get additional details such as the endpoint's average utilization and the top 10 IPs that are consuming the most traffic for the endpoint.
-A warning would display if the threshold for the rate limit has been reached.
-For instance, if you have CIAM, a warning alert displays if you reach 90% of the rate limit.
-If you have Workforce, a warning alert displays if you reach 60% of the rate limit.
+The dashboard enables you to view an endpoint, the current rate limit for each endpoint, and use of the endpoint over a period of time in the Admin Console.
+You can select the endpoint of interest and get additional details such as the endpoint's average use and the top 10 IPs that are consuming the most traffic for the endpoint.
+A warning appears if the threshold for the rate limit is reached.
+For instance, if you have CIAM, a warning alert appears if you reach 90% of the rate limit.
+If you have Workforce, a warning alert appears if you reach 60% of the rate limit.

 You can investigate high usage of a rate limit or a rate limit violation.
-Once you know the issue, you can take the appropriate corrective action.
+After you know the issue, you can take the appropriate corrective action.
 For example, if the issue is high traffic, you may want to increase the rate limits.
 In cases where the issue is a rogue app or bad script, you can disable the app, or block that traffic.
 Whatever the issue is, you can remediate the issue through self-service.
 In cases where a higher rate limit is required, you can create a support case, by sending a request to the correct team for a rate limit increase.

 ## Access the dashboard

-When a rate limit violation occurs, you're notified in the following ways and can access the Rate Limits dashboard from the link in the notification:
+When a rate limit violation occurs, you're notified in the following ways and can access the rate limits dashboard from the link in the notification:

 * You receive a rate limit email that informs you that you've hit a rate limit for an endpoint.
 Click **View utilization history** in the email to navigate to the Rate Limits Dashboard and System Log for that particular endpoint.

 ![Access the dashboard by email notification](/img/RLDashboard1.png "Displays the email notification of a rate limit violation with the link to the endpoint's rate limit dashboard")

-* You've hit a rate limit when you're in the rate limits dashboard or the Admin console, and a banner displays to inform you.
+* You've hit a rate limit when you're in the rate limits dashboard or the Admin Console, and a banner appears to inform you.
 Click **utilization history** in the banner to open the Rate Limits Dashboard for that particular endpoint or **syslog** to open the System Log.

 ![Access the dashboard by link in the banner](/img/RLDashboard2.png "Displays the banner in the dashboard that notifies you of a rate limit violation with the link to the endpoint's rate limit dashboard")